-Only courses specifically listed and described in the current Portland State University catalog are offered under the program.
+Only courses specifically listed and described in the current Portland State University catalog are offered by the Challenge Program.
 Please note required and recommended prerequisites.
 Challenge offers courses that exceed regular high school curriculum; typically, at the 100-200 college level, for 4 credits, that include (but are not limited to) the following: